tomplex/jenkins-zsh/readme.md

 And then add "jenkins-zsh" to your oh-my-zsh plugins in .zshrc.

-You'll also need to add a "JENKINS_URL" env variable to your .zshrc.
+You can specify a jenkins base url three different ways (checked in this order):
+1. Using a .jenkins-url file in the local directory (i.e. ~/project/.jenkins-url)
+2. .jenkins-url file in the ~/ directory
+3. "JENKINS_URL" environment variable.

 If you have Java and the Jenkins CLI installed, then adding a "JENKINS_CLI_PATH" env variable will allow some extra features, such as job name autocompletion when trying to open a specific job.

+Dependencies: This plugin depends on the [urltools](https://github.com/robbyrussell/oh-my-zsh/blob/master/plugins/urltools/urltools.plugin.zsh) plugin.

 ### Usage